ejamesthedon1-del/Official-Launch-Version-SRT/SUPABASE_COPY.md

    Based on the current data (DOM, pricing, market conditions, property features), provide a realistic estimate of days to sell.
 Format: "Likely to sell in X-Y days with current strategy, or A-B days with recommended [specific action]."
 Be specific and realistic.

 8. ANALYSIS SUMMARY:
-   Provide a concise analysis summary in EXACTLY two tight paragraphs.
+   Provide a concise analysis summary in EXACTLY one tight paragraph.
 The tone should be confident, advisory, and strategic—like a top-tier real estate strategist who understands the user's situation without sounding salesy.

    STRUCTURE REQUIREMENTS:
-   - You MUST write EXACTLY 2 paragraphs—no more, no less
+   - You MUST write EXACTLY 1 paragraph—no more, no less
-   - Use a double line break (\n\n) to separate the two paragraphs
+   - Total word count MUST be 75-100 words
-   - Each paragraph must be 3-4 sentences ONLY (not 5, not 6, not 10, not 15)
+   - The paragraph must be 4-6 sentences ONLY (not 7, not 10, not 15)
-   - Total word count MUST be 100-150 words (50-75 words per paragraph)
-   - If your summary exceeds 150 words, it is TOO LONG—cut it down
+   - If your summary exceeds 100 words, it is TOO LONG—cut it down
-   - If your summary is less than 100 words, expand it slightly
+   - If your summary is less than 75 words, expand it slightly

    CONTENT REQUIREMENTS:
-   First paragraph (3-4 sentences, 50-75 words): Highlight what the user may be overlooking and why certain actions or improvements are essential for giving their listing a fair, competitive shot.
-Spark curiosity by subtly revealing gaps and opportunities they might not have noticed.
-Speak with clarity and authority, showing you understand their pain points.
-Focus on overlooked issues, hidden opportunities, or critical gaps in their current approach.

-   Second paragraph (3-4 sentences, 50-75 words): Guide them immediately toward the next best steps with practical, digestible direction.
-Keep it actionable and focused on what matters most right now.
-The goal is to deliver a brief but compelling summary that helps the user feel understood, informed, and motivated to act.
-Provide clear, immediate next steps without being vague.
+   The summary must ONLY identify problems and issues—do NOT provide recommendations, strategies, or solutions.
+Focus on:
+   - What the user may be overlooking
+   - Critical gaps in their current approach
+   - Hidden obstacles preventing faster sales
+   - Overlooked issues that could impact their listing
+   - Problems that need attention

+   At the END of the summary, include this exact upgrade prompt: "Upgrade your plan to access deeper insights and actionable recommendations."

    CRITICAL ENFORCEMENT:
-   - Count your words before finalizing—if over 150 words, you MUST reduce it
+   - Count your words before finalizing—if over 100 words, you MUST reduce it
-   - Count your sentences per paragraph—if over 4 sentences, you MUST reduce it
+   - Count your sentences—if over 6 sentences, you MUST reduce it
-   - The summary must be EXACTLY two paragraphs separated by \n\n
+   - The summary must be EXACTLY one paragraph (no line breaks)
-   - Never use sales language like "subscribe", "upgrade", or promotional phrasing
+   - DO NOT include any recommendations, strategies, or actionable steps
+   - ONLY identify problems and issues
+   - MUST end with: "Upgrade your plan to access deeper insights and actionable recommendations."
    - Be concise and tight—every word must serve a purpose
    - If it feels long when you read it, it IS too long—make it shorter

 9. REALTOR.COM URL:
    Find and return the Realtor.com property URL for this address.
 Search Realtor.com for the property and return the full URL (e.g., "https://www.realtor.com/realestateandhomes-detail/123-Main-St-City-ST-12345_M12345-12345").
 If you cannot find the exact property, return null.

 ---